baijum/service-binding-documentation/docs/creating-service-bindings/custom-path-injection.md

 ## Secret Path

+This feature is only available for `ServiceBinding` in the `binding.operators.coreos.com` API group.

 If your application is using a custom resource and secret path should bind at a custom location, SBO provides an API to achieve that.
 Here is an example CR with secret in a custom location: